 What Hormozi Gets Right About AI in Business

-Alex Hormozi just dropped a video called "How to Use AI in Your Business in 2026."
-His company did nine figures last year.
-He has a team, an infrastructure, and the resources to run AI experiments at scale.
+Alex Hormozi just put out a new video.
+It's called "How to Use AI in Your Business in 2026."
+His firm made nine figures last year.
+He has a team.
+He has the gear.
+He has the cash to test AI at scale.
 I watched the whole thing.
-He is right about almost everything.
-But if you run a small business, some of what he says needs translation.
+He is right about almost all of it.
+But if you run a small shop, some of it needs work to fit you.

 AI is the internet.
 That is the correct analogy.

-Hormozi makes the point that you do not have to become an AI business.
+Hormozi makes a good point.
+You do not have to be an AI business.
 You just need to use AI in your business.
-The same way you did not become an internet business when you put up a website.
+Think back to the web.
+You did not become an internet business when you put up a site.
 You just used the internet.
-That is the right framing.
-The businesses that got online early got disproportionate returns.
-The same thing is happening with AI right now.
-Hormozi puts a number on it: 18 months.
-That is how long the window stays wide open before this becomes table stakes.
+That is the right way to see it.
+The shops that got online early won big.
+The same thing is happening now with AI.
+Hormozi gives a number.
+18 months.
+That is how long the door stays open.
+After that, it is just table stakes.

 I agree with the timeline.
-I also think 18 months is generous.
-Every month that passes, the barrier to entry drops and the advantage of being early shrinks.
-If you are reading this in 2026, you are still early.
-Barely.
+I think 18 months is a lot.
+Every month, it gets easier to jump in.
+And being early counts for less.
+If you read this in 2026, you are still early.
+Just barely.

 The tech nerd problem

-Here is where Hormozi says something that most people miss.
-He talks about "cloud to dirt" knowledge.
-The idea is that the person who understands both the high-level strategy and the low-level technical implementation is the one who sees the real opportunities.
-If you hand AI off to a tech person who does not understand your business, they will build what they have seen before.
-Commoditized automations.
-They will not see the combination of pieces that would actually move the needle for you.
+Here is the part most people miss from Hormozi.
+He calls it cloud to dirt.
+The idea is simple.
+You need to know the big plan and the tech parts.
+That person sees the real wins.
+Hand AI to a tech guy who does not know your shop.
+He will build what he has built before.
+Stock automations.
+He will not see the mix of parts that would move the needle for you.

-This is exactly the problem I built Obsidian AI Labs to solve.
-Most business owners are not going to become programmers.
-Most programmers do not understand how a plumbing company or a property management business actually operates day to day.
-You need someone who sits in the middle.
+This is why I built Obsidian AI Labs.
+Most shop owners will not learn to code.
+Most coders do not get how a plumbing company or a rental firm runs each day.
+You need a person in the middle.

-I spent a decade doing ethical hacking.
-That work is all about mapping systems, finding the paths, figuring out what tools exist and building the ones that don't.
-That is the same thing I do now when I look at a client's business.
+I spent ten years as an ethical hacker.
+That job is about mapping systems.
+You find the paths.
+You see what tools are out there.
+You build the ones that are not.
+I do the same thing now with a client's business.
 I map the systems.
-I find the automation paths.
-I build the connectors.
-The difference is that instead of breaking in, I am wiring things together.
+I find the spots to automate.
+I build the parts that link them.
+The one change is simple.
+I am not breaking in.
+I am wiring things up.

 A trades worker in a canvas jacket sitting at a workshop desk late at night, laptop open with amber glow, holographic AI agent panels floating above showing scheduling, emails, and invoicing interfaces